crdrisko/nd-grad/README.md

 # Books-Practice

 All the examples/exercises from the various books on the programming languages I have been learning.
-These include C++, Python, Bash, CUDA C/C++, PHP, and MySQL.
+These include C++, Python, Bash, PHP, and MySQL.

 ## Bash